Plumsail/forms-docs/Public/integrations/salesforce.rst

-.. title:: Add records to Salesforce from Plumsail Form with MS Power Automate or Zapier
+.. title:: Add records to Salesforce from Plumsail Forms with MS Power Automate or Zapier

 .. meta::
    :description: Templates for public web forms integration with Salesforce in MS Power Automate or Zapier